lin13k/qdiff/README.md

 # qDiff
 ## Overview
-A tool for finding the difference between multiple data sources which are supposed to be the same.
+A tool for finding the difference between multiple data sources which should have the same value.

 ---
 ## Goals
-1. Reducing the efforts required for checking data validation from different source.
+1. Reduce the efforts required to check data validation from different source.
-1. Reporting the differences to user.
+1. Report the differences to user.
-1. Resolving the differences for user basing on input rules.
+1. Resolve the differences for user basing on input rules.

 ---
 ## System architecture
 ### Architecture

+    For database, the user should config access in django setting.
+    For API, the user should input an description for the API, including endpoint, method, parameters, and authentication information.

 <img src="./diagrams/sa.png">
 <a href="https://drive.google.com/open?id=1GzHV_wweiGHNRarZlgLIKfL8TgOqlY5i">link</a>